nirnachmani/Pixie-Plus-for-Home-Assistant/README.md

 Usage:

 Once you provide all the needed credentials, the integration should work, and you should see all your devices.
-However, a further step is needed for the
-cover platform to support the Blind & Signal Control device.
+However, a further step is needed for the cover platform to support the Blind & Signal Control device.
 You need to setup the cover device in configuration.yaml, for example:

 ```
 pixie_plus:
   cover:
-    blind_sc_171: # name of the covers as in the Pixie Plus app but lower case and underscores (_) instead of spaces
+    blind_sc_171: # name of the cover as in the Pixie Plus app but lower case and underscores (_) instead of spaces
-        open: 2 # the number representS the location of the order of the button in the cover control pannel in the Pixie Plus app
+        open: 2 # the number represents the location of the order of the button in the cover control pannel in the Pixie Plus app
         close: 8
         stop: 5
 ```